 Duration: This lists how long the magical energy of the spell lasts.
 Spells of instantaneous duration come and go the moment they are cast, although the results of these spells may be permanent and unchangeable by normal means.
 Spells of permanent duration last until the effects are negated by some means, usually by a dispel magic.
 Some spells have a variable duration.
 In most cases, the caster cannot choose the duration of spells.
 Spells with set durations (for example, 3 rounds/level) must be kept track of by the player.
-Spells of variable duration (for example, 3 + 1d4 rounds) are secretly rolled and recorded by the DM.
-Your DM may warn you when spell durations are approaching expiration, but there is usually no sign that a spell is going to expire; check with your DM to determine exactly how he handles this issue.
+Spells of variable duration (for example, 3 + 1d4 rounds) are secretly a spell is going to expire; check with your DM to determine exactly how he handles this issue.